Electrical Panels: The Basics – Part 1

 In our last several blogs, we discussed summer remodeling projects and how the electricians at Front Range Electric can help you make your dreams for your Colorado Springs home a reality.
 Summer, though for some can be a incredibly busy time of year, can also be one of the best times to start your remodeling projects.
 To read more about how to begin remodeling and some remodeling projects to begin this summer, read our previous blog posts.

-So, what are electrical panels?
-Electrical panels are those metal boxes that have the breakers, also sometimes called switches; the box that holds the electrical panel is either hung on the wall or, in many cases set into the wall.
-Some may remember times at home or at a summer camp bathroom when one too many hair dryers are running and suddenly the lights would go out.
-Possibly your dad or camp counselor would have to “flip” the switch or breaker and suddenly there would be power again: They would go to the break box and electrical panel to flip the appropriate breaker.
+Electrical panels control the power to your home and protect your wiring and electrical system from damage.
+Electrical panels, also called breaker boxes house the circuit breakers for your home.
+The box that holds the electrical panel is either hung on the wall or, in many cases set into the wall.
+You may remember a time at home when one too many appliances were are running and suddenly the lights would go out.
+Someone would have to go “flip” the switch or breaker, then suddenly there would be power again.
+They would go to the breaker box and flip the appropriate circuit breaker on the electrical panel.

 Main Parts

-An electrical panel could also be likened to a fort that is made up of many parts, or for illustration sake, soldiers, that help protect your home.
+An electrical panel is made up of many parts, all of which help protect your home.
 These main parts include

 Main Breaker